 2: There is no internal data dictionary or business glossary

-This may seem oddly familiar to the TLA (three-letter acronym) learning process associated with new hires; the same applies to data.
 The notion of a data dictionary is usually implemented on database systems and enterprise applications.
-But as many systems are involved in today’s complex web of IT systems, it becomes a priority to ensure that all data dictionaries and business glossaries are the same.
-How many times have you been in a situation where there may be a field or term in one department that is the same as another department?
-That’s a different issue; but the principle is the same: It’s a good idea to have one data dictionary for the organization and ensure that applications and their data profiles are modeled around that dictionary.
+But with as many systems as are involved in today’s complex web of IT systems, it becomes a priority to ensure that all data dictionaries and business glossaries are the same.
+How often have you been in a situation where a field or term in one department is not the same as in another department?
+That’s a different issue, but the principle is the same: It’s a good idea to have one data dictionary for the organization and ensure that applications and their data profiles are modeled around that dictionary for data standardization.

 3: There is no data steward

-If you can’t answer the question of who (or what group) in an organization is in charge of the administration of the data in regard to definitions and ensuring that the data quality is correct, that’s a sign of a data governance issue.
-The data steward isn’t usually the person or group that purchases the hardware or does the backups, but instead is the one who is in charge of making sure that the right data is presented in the right places, that the data is correct, and that its lifecycle is managed correctly.
-Part of the lifecycle includes data archive and eventual deletion.
+If you can’t answer the question of which person or group is in charge of data administration for both definitions and data quality management, that’s a sign of a data governance issue.
+The data steward isn’t usually the person or group that purchases the hardware or does the backups but is the one in charge of making sure the right data is presented in the right places, the data is correct, and its lifecycle is managed correctly.
+Part of the lifecycle includes data archiving and eventual deletion.
 Who addresses these topics in your organization?
 Make sure you have at least one data steward with clearly delineated roles and responsibilities.

 4: There are multiple data stewards

-Somewhat the opposite of the point above, it is altogether possible that two groups are staking claim to the role of being the data steward.
-While this is more an organizational problem, it may increase the risk of things falling through the cracks or being incorrectly governed if roles are not clearly defined.
-This can be especially problematic in a situation involving the deletion of data that one group needs and another group doesn’t need it.
+Somewhat the opposite of the point above, it is altogether possible that two groups are staking claim to the role of a data steward.
+While this is more of an organizational problem, it may increase the risk of things falling through the cracks or being incorrectly governed if roles are not clearly defined.
+This can be especially problematic in a data deletion situation, where one group needs the data and another group doesn’t need it.
 Multiple data stewards can coexist but only if they are each responsible for clearly-defined projects, data sets, and/or data use cases.

 5: Multiple systems access governed data

-We live in a connected world; I don’t have to tell you that.
-Interoperable systems play a big part of our application and infrastructure profiles today.
-While we do good things like use strong passwords and common authentication models, we may do bad things like not let all steps of the process take the requisite care of the data.
-This can include storage systems, file share permissions, lack of encryption in connected systems, or related technologies that we may not even think of, such as logging and command-line interfaces.
+Interoperable systems play a big part in our application and infrastructure profiles today.
+While we do good things like using strong passwords and common authentication models, we may also have poorer practices like not letting all steps of the process take requisite care of the data.
+This can include storage systems, file share permissions, lack of encryption in connected systems or related technologies that we may not even think of, such as logging and command-line interfaces.
 This is especially relevant for administrative tools, such as remote command-line interfaces or debug logging systems for critical applications.
-Generically speaking, there can be logs or session data that may include credentials, data, and more kept on local PCs or other server systems.
+Generically speaking, there can be logs or session data that may include credentials, data and more kept on local PCs or other server systems.

 6: Some issues are “too difficult to correct”

 If it is too hard to fix a data issue, and it seems better to simply keep working around the issue, there may be big limits to that mindset.
 These types of technology situations can cripple businesses over time as operations and data use cases evolve.
-Imagine that the size of the business doubled or tripled.
-Would these workarounds still seem valid?
+Imagine that the size of the business doubled or tripled: would these workarounds still seem valid?

 7: Operational limits are causing failures

 If operational situations arise where organizations can’t close the books quickly enough due to multiple systems and workarounds, data issues may be slowing the organization down.
-This can lead to other organizational failures around coordination, due to multiple systems in use.
+This can lead to other organizational failures around coordination due to the multiple systems in use.

-To be fair, we live in a world today where organizations acquire and divest companies frequently.
+To be fair, we live in a world where organizations acquire and divest companies frequently.
 This organizational behavior makes these data situations more common, even if for retention and archival reasons.
 In these cases, regular audits and detailed documentation are helpful ways to avoid problems that are rooted in operational visibility issues.

 8: Regulatory needs have changed

-We also live in a world of constantly changing and evolving requirements for data subject to regulatory compliance.
-Financial services, insurance, medical data, and others know that this is a serious responsibility.
+We also live in a world of constantly changing and evolving requirements for regulatory compliance.
+Financial services, insurance, medical organizations and others know that this is a serious responsibility.
 If a data profile is in-scope for any regulatory or compliance requirement, it’s important to know where the new boundaries are.
-This can mean additional costs to go through the compliance drills as well as any corrective actions — but it’s a reality of the businesses we are in.
+This can mean additional costs to go through the compliance drills as well as any corrective actions, but it’s a reality for the businesses we are operating now.

 9: Correction processes are too difficult

-A sign of a mature data management empowers non-data stewards and other end users to start corrective action procedures for data.
-This includes incorrect classification, improper handling of certain data, and matching up like data that is duplicated.
-If this process is too complex and not intuitive, the users will not do it.
+A sign of mature data management empowers non-data stewards and other end users to start corrective action procedures for data.
+Corrective actions include fixing incorrect classification, addressing the improper handling of certain data and matching up data that is duplicated.
+If this process is too complex and not intuitive, users will not do it.
 It’s that simple.
-The process doesn’t necessarily need to be entirely completed by end users in the organization, but a work request to the data stewards of the organization to correct a situation can help greatly improve the overall data quality.
+The process doesn’t necessarily need to be completed entirely by end users in the organization, but a work request to data stewards can greatly improve the overall data quality in an organization.

 10: There’s a lack of data stewardship flow